“Unus homo nobis cunctando restituit rem.

 I reflect– the Sagittarius moon that I am, in galligaskins, helluva minding and middling, and full of resolve–

-To escort the printly decorations into Thalassocratic emancipations.
+To re-escort the printly redecorations into Thalassocratic re-emancipations.

 Anyroad, it’s time to get gloomy again… Time to get sappy again…